 Third-party payors, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 The current environment is putting pressure on companies to price products below what they may feel is appropriate.
 Our future revenues and overall success could be negatively impacted if we sell future product candidates at less than an optimized price.
 In addition, in the United States, no uniform policy of coverage and reimbursement for drug products exists among third-party payors.
 Therefore, coverage and reimbursement for our future product candidates may differ significantly from payor to payor.
-As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our future product candidates to each payor separately, with no assurance that coverage will be obtained.
-If we are unable to obtain coverage of, and adequate payment levels for, our future product candidates, physicians may limit how much or under what circumstances they will prescribe or administer them and patients may decline to purchase them.
+As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our future product candidates, physicians may limit how much or under what circumstances they will prescribe or administer them and patients may decline to purchase them.
 This could affect our ability to successfully commercialize our product candidates, and thereby adversely impact our profitability, results of operations, financial condition and future success.